First Time Disney Visit

 #2 Festival of the Lion King

 This show alone is worth the price of admission to Animal Kingdom.
-Festival of the Lion King is a Broadway worthy combination of music, dancing, acrobatics, and costumes.
-It does not matter how old you are, Festival of the Lion King will entertain you.
+The Festival of the Lion King is a Broadway-worthy combination of music, dancing, acrobatics, and costumes.
+No matter how old you are, the Festival of the Lion King will entertain you.
 This attraction is also located in Africa.

 #3 Pandora – The World of Avatar

-The Pop In team has not traveled to Pandora yet, but we are still going to recommend you see this newly created land in Animal Kingdom.
-We’re pretty confident it will amaze.
-For the younger set, take a trip on the Na’vi River Journey (make sure you get a FastPass) and see the bioluminescent rainforest.
-Only those 44 inches and up will be able to ride Avatar Flight of Passage (and if you plan on riding it, get a FastPass, or plan to spend a few hours of your day waiting in line).
-Don’t miss the Windtraders shop and the “not-from-this-world” food and beverages at Satu’ll Canteen.
-We hear the cheeseburger pods are really good!
+For the younger set, take a trip on the Na’vi River Journey and see the bioluminescent rainforest.
+Only those 44 inches and up can ride Avatar Flight of Passage (and if you plan on riding it, get an Individual Lightening Lane pass or plan to spend a few hours of your day waiting in line).
+Don’t miss the Windtraders shop and the “not-from-this-world food and beverages at Satu’ll Canteen.
+The pods are delicious!

 #4 Discovery Island Trails

-Use the trails to get a close look at the Tree of Life.
-You’ll also encounter some awesome live animals along the way.
-This area isn’t usually well utilized by guests.
-You can get some great family photos without any strangers standing in the background.
+Use the trails to closely examine the Tree of Life, where you’ll also encounter some incredible live animals along the way.
+This area is only sometimes well utilized by guests.
+You can get some great family photos without strangers in the background.
 (Caution: The attraction, It’s Tough to Be a Bug!, is located in this area.
 Be aware that this show is scary for a lot of kids—giant spiders drop from the ceiling, the lights go out, and your seat has some interactive pokes and movement.)

 #5 Dinoland U.S.A.

 After the calm of Discovery Island, ramp up the fun at Dinoland U.S.A.
-The boneyard is a fun playground where kids can walk through caves, climb high, and dig for dinosaur bones.
+The Boneyard is a fun playground where kids can walk through caves, climb high, and dig for dinosaur bones.
 There’s only one way in and out, so parents can camp out near the entrance/exit and let their kids have some freedom.
-However, the equipment is big enough for you to join them on their explorations too.
+However, the equipment is big enough for you to join them in their explorations.

 Dinoland has its prehistoric version of the Dumbo ride called TriceraTop Spin.
 The center of the land includes several carnival games.
-(These are fun, but unfortunately there is a charge to play, and it’s not very easy to win a prize.)
-Don’t miss the puppet show, Finding Nemo—The Musical.
+(These are fun, but unfortunately, there is a charge to play, and it’s not easy to win a prize.)
+Don’t miss the puppet show Finding Nemo—The Big Blue…and Beyond.

-The two other attractions, the Primeval Whirl rollercoaster and DINOSAUR, are more for older children.
-The rollercoaster is a fun old-school amusement park ride, but the height requirement is 48 inches.
-DINOSAUR has a lower height requirement (40 inches) but be warned that the dinosaur Audio Animatronics at the end of the ride are SCARY.
+The other attraction, Dinosaur, is more for older children.
+It has a lower height requirement (40 inches) but be warned that the dinosaur Audio-Animatronics are SCARY.

 #6 Maharajah Jungle Trek

 This is a self-guiding walking tour in Asia.
-Here you’ll see one of the rarest tiger species—the Sumatran tiger.
-In August, two Sumatran tiger cubs were born, and will hopefully make their debut soon.
+Here, you’ll see one of the rarest tiger species—the Sumatran tiger.
 Another highlight is the giant fruit bats—the Malayan Flying Foxes.

 The Jungle Trek is near two of Animal Kingdom’s thrill rides—the Kali River Rapids and Expedition Everest.
-For the grownups in your group, we highly recommend using a rider switch option (where the adults can take turns riding) or FastPass for Expedition Everest.
-Anyone 38” and up can enjoy Kali River Rapids, but be warned, you will get drenched.
+For the grownups in your group, we highly recommend using a rider switch option (where the adults can take turns riding) for Expedition Everest.
+The queue for this ride is intriguing and contains tons of artifacts and information about the region.
+Anyone 38 and up can enjoy Kali River Rapids, but be warned, you will get drenched.
 You may want to save this one until you are ready to go home for the day.

 #7 Gorilla Falls Exploration Trail